 I have spent many holidays in different parts of Andalucia over the years and have always felt creatively inspired by all that the area has to offer.
 I would go home ready to start new projects and designs and be full of confidence and drive.
 I feel that the setting I now live in offers the tranquility, and views of the campo (countryside) but is only 20 minutes from the heart of the fascinating city of Cordoba.
 Cordoba offers a melting pot of history with all it's amazing heritage and architecture.
 You will find, Roman next to Art Deco and Jewish heritage next to Moorish.
 All combined with the effervescent culture of the Spanish people.

 At Getaway and Create we offer a Short and Sweet, one day, jewellery making course which runs throughout the year.
 Alternatively, to aquire and practice fuller skills, you can attend a 3 day group of workshops which run on specific dates.
 At Getaway and Create we offer exactly what the name says, getaway from the city when it is at its hottest point of the day to a tranquil, cooler setting in the lush hills just outside Cordoba.
 Here you can take a little time out from the wonderful but busy sightseeing and immerse yourself in creativity.
-At a Short and Sweet course you can book either recycled plastic jewellery making or recycled aluminium jewellery making, dates and details for both are on the Short and Sweet page.
+At a Short and Sweet course you can book either recycled plastic jewellery making, recycled aluminium jewellery making or working with polymer clay (Fimo).
+Dates and details for both are on the Short and Sweet page.
 The venue for your workshop is a country house within a small hamlet.
 Relax on your visit and enjoy the surroundings while you create your jewellery and enjoy a snack lunch.
 There is no need for previous art and craft experience as activities are tailored for the complete novice as well as those who want space and time to develop skills.

 However you choose to spend your holiday in Andalucia, we here at Getaway and Create will endeavour to make it a memorable and enjoyable one.
 Please feel free to ask any questions regarding how to get here and I will do my best to advise.